IlRomanenko/MemHawk/README.md

 * Extremely Fast with Minimal Global Locks:
 MemHawk is designed to be incredibly efficient.
 Its minimal-lock design ensures that even in multi-threaded environments, the overhead is kept to a bare minimum.

-* Top-10 Trace Summaries: Instantly identify the top-10 allocation traces by memory consumption.
+* Top-N Trace Summaries: Instantly identify the top allocation traces by memory consumption.
 This focused insight makes it easier to locate and resolve memory leaks.

 * CMake Integration: The library is designed using modern CMake practices, making it straightforward to integrate into your existing projects.